luigicharles/flow/README.md

 # 🎈 airflow-docker-compose

-run an airflow with docker-compose
+run an airflow instance in seconds with docker-compose

 ## requirements